 Factor 5: The degree to which each alternative meets the purpose and need for the project.
 The two primary factors of the purpose and need of the project, to resolve deficiencies in the existing roadway infrastructure and stormwater management, are met by all four Build Alternatives.
-Build Alternative 2 partially meets the purpose and need: it does not provide sidewalks in conformance with DDOT's Complete Streets Policy, DDOT's Design and Engineering Manual, and the District's Priority Sidewalk Assurance Act of 2010 that requires the provision of sidewalks along DC streets for any roadway undergoing major reconstruction.

-Build Alternatives 3 and 4 and the Preferred Alternative provide additional improvements to address other factors of the purpose and need: improve the safety of motorists, pedestrians, and bicyclists; and provide linkages to serve pedestrian and bicycle travel along the roadway itself as well as to the Rock Creek Park trail systems.
-Upon completion of Build Alternatives 3, 4, and the Preferred Alternative, the relocation of portions of the stone retaining walls associated with the Gatehouse at La Villa Firenze would correct the structural deficiencies of Broad Branch Road and improve stormwater management.
+Candidate Build Alternative 2 partially meets the purpose and need: it does not provide sidewalks in conformance with the District's Complete Streets Program, a policy that encourages the provision of sidewalks along DC streets.
+Candidate Build Alternatives 3 and 4 and the Preferred Alternative provide additional improvements to address other factors of the purpose and need: improve the safety of motorists, pedestrians, and bicyclists; and provide linkages to serve pedestrian and bicycle travel along the roadway itself as well as to the Rock Creek Park trail systems.
+Upon completion of Candidate Build Alternatives 3, 4, and the Preferred Alternative, the relocation of portions of the stone retaining walls associated with the Gatehouse at La Villa Firenze would correct the structural deficiencies of Broad Branch Road and improve stormwater management.

 Factor 6: After reasonable mitigation, the magnitude of any adverse impacts to resources not protected by Section 4(f).
 Potential impacts to land use/ownership and vegetation have been identified as a result of mitigation measures to relocate and replace portions of the historic stone retaining walls, contributing elements of the Gatehouse at La Villa Firenze.
-Land use/ownership would change with the acquisition of permanent roadway right-of-way from the Government of Italy.
-Under Build Alternative 3, 13,281 square feet would become DDOT right-of-way; under Build Alternative 4, 17,272 square feet would become DDOT right-of-way.
+Land use/ownership would change with the acquisition of permanent roadway ROW from the Government of Italy.
+Under Candidate Build Alternative 3, 13,281 square feet would become DDOT right-of-way; under Candidate Build Alternative 4, 17,272 square feet would become DDOT right-of-way.
 Based on previous coordination with the Government of Italy (Government of Italy 2014, 2018), land acquisition is contrary to the principle of inviolability and the magnitude of this type of adverse impact is high.